nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/develop-application/develop-application.md

 ```

+Press 'Ctrl + C' in the terminal, where you have running the "java -jar target/quickstart-mp.jar" commands to stop the *quickstart-mp* application.

 ## Task 4: Modify the app

 Ok, let us modify our application.
 Let us open our favourite IDE and find **microprofile-config.properties** file.

 ![Initial](images/1.jpg)

-In the console, in the folder of the project, type:
+In the console/terminal, in the folder of the project, type:

 ```bash
 <copy>helidon dev</copy>